Azure/kubeflow-labs/0-intro/README.md

 # Introduction

+This labs will walk you through setting up [Kubeflow](https://github.com/kubeflow/kubeflow) on a kubernetes cluster on Azure Container Service (AKS).

+We will then take a look at how to use the different components that make up Kubeflow.

 ## Motivations

 Machine learning model development and operationalization currently has very few industry-wide best practices to help us reduce the time to market and optimize the different steps.